lynleyaldridge/webpage/content/post/2021-02-12-experimenting-with-sql-in-r-markdown-more-advanced-queries/index.en.markdown

 ## [1] 140
 ```

-## Pivoting sales data using SELECT and JOIN ON queries
+# Pivoting charts and sales data using SELECT and JOIN ON queries

-To pivot data so that sales data for each country is presented in a new column (using RSQLite), we can use a series of JOIN ...
+To pivot data so that charts and sales data for each country is presented in a new column (using RSQLite), we can use a series of JOIN ...
 ON statements.

 The following code excerpt (see full context below) creates a temporary table called `US_charts` which selects rows from the `charts` table where `chart = "US"` (for matching album IDs):